ghfbsd/kenken/README.md

 ```
 which when printed looks like ![this grid image](/4x4.png).

-If there is more than one puzzle in a file, put a header line to introduce
+If there is more than one puzzle in a file, use a header line to introduce
 each new puzzle grid, for example:
 ```